benibela/xidel/readme.txt

                     <a>FOO</a> and <a>BAR</a>.
                   The template can be a node or a string.
 Written as string the above example would be match("<a>{.}</a>", <x><a>FOO</a><a>BAR</a></x>).
+    transform(node, transformer-function)
+                  This function can perform an arbitrary transformation of a document, by calling the transformer-function for every descendant node and replacing the node with the value returned by the function.
+                  E.g. transform(/, function($x) { if (name($x) = "a") then <a>{$x/@*, <b>{$x/node()}</b>}</a> else $x } )
+                  will make every link bold.

     All additional functions except the jn/libjn functions are in the pxp: namespace, which is also set as default namespace.

-The pasdoc documentation of my XPath 2 / XQuery library explains more details and lists more functions: http://www.benibela.de/documentation/internettools/xquery.TXQueryEngine.html
+The pasdoc documentation of my XPath 2 / XQuery / 3 library explains more details and lists more functions: http://www.benibela.de/documentation/internettools/xquery.TXQueryEngine.html

+Future versions might drop the JSONiq object/array syntax in favor of the new XQuery 3.1 map/array syntax.

 Xidel also defines the following global default variables: